jschomay/httpacman/notes.md

 - index.htm - figure out

 - think of way to make sure player doesn't start on a page over a link (or other active element?)

-- instead of getting a:visible, get all a's that aren't under a nested dropdown